CWBudde/PasLibFdkAac/README.md

 # PasLibFdkAac
-Pascal port of the LibFdkAac library
+A straight forward pascal wrapper for the libfdk-aac library